Latent Representation and Simulation of Markov Processes via Time-Lagged Information Bottleneck: Method

 Secondly, we introduce the concept of \textit{autoinformation}.
-The autoinformation of $\rvx_t$ at a given lag time $\tau$ is defined as the mutual information between the current observation $\rvx_{t}$ and its corresponding future $\rvx_{t+\tau}$.
-Symbolically, $AI(\rvx_t;\tau)\defined I(\rvx_{t};\rvx_{t+\tau})$.
-This is analogous to the statistical concept of autocorrelation, which measures the linear relationship between values of a variable at different times \citep{Brockwell2002}.
-However, autoinformation extends this concept to nonlinear relationships \citep{Chapeau07, Wegner17}.
+Autoinformation at a given lag time $\tau$ is defined as the mutual information between the current observation $\rvx_{t}$ and its corresponding future $\rvx_{t+\tau}$.
+Formally, $AI(\rvx_t;\tau)\defined I(\rvx_{t};\rvx_{t+\tau})$.
+This concept extends the statistical notion of autocorrelation, which measures the linear relationship between values of a variable at different times \citep{Brockwell2002}, to include nonlinear relationships \citep{Chapeau07, Wegner17}.

-Since $\rvz_t$ is constructed as a function of $\rvx_t$, the autoinformation for $\rvx_t$ sets an upper-bound for the autoinformation for $\rvz_t$: $AI(\rvx_t;\tau)\ge AI(\rvz_t;\tau)$.
-We state that $\rvz_t$ \textit{preserves autoinformation} whenever the two values of autoinformation are equal, and we refer to \textit{autoinformation gap} $AIG(\rvz_t;\tau)$ as the difference between $AI(\rvx_t;\tau)$ and $AI(\rvz_t;\tau)$.
-Using the aforementioned concept of sufficiency and autoinformation, we show the following: \begin{lemma}Autoinformation and Sufficiency (proof in Appendix~\ref{app:proof_suff})\\ A representation $\rvz_t$ preserves autoinformation at lag time $\tau$ if and only if it is sufficient for any target $\rvy_{t+\tau}$.
+Since $\rvz_t$ is derived from $\rvx_t$, the autoinformation for $\rvx_t$ sets an upper-bound for the autoinformation for $\rvz_t$: $AI(\rvx_t;\tau)\ge AI(\rvz_t;\tau)$ (proof in Appendix~\ref{p:auto_dpi}).
+We refer to the difference between the two values as the \textit{autoinformation gap} $AIG(\rvz_t;\tau)\defined AI(\rvx_t;\tau)-AI(\rvz_t;\tau)$ and we say that $\rvz_t$ \textit{preserves autoinformation} whenever autoinformation gap is zero. \begin{lemma}Autoinformation and Sufficiency (proof in Appendix~\ref{app:proof_suff})\\ A representation $\rvz_t$ preserves autoinformation at lag time $\tau$ if and only if it is sufficient for any target $\rvy_{t+\tau}$.
 Conversely, whenever $\rvz_t$ does not preserve autoinformation for a lag time $\tau$ is always possible to find a target $\rvy_{t+\tau}$ for which $\rvz_t$ is not sufficient:

-\end{lemma} In simple terms, if a representation preserves autoinformation, it encapsulates all dynamic properties of the original data for the temporal scale $\tau$.
-Consequently, the representation $\rvz_t$ can replace $\rvx_t$ in predicting the progression of any future properties at time $t+\tau$.
-We note that a representation that is sufficient for the future target $\rvy_{t+\tau}$ is not necessarily sufficient for the current target $\rvy_{t}$.
+\end{lemma} In simpler terms, a representation that preserves autoinformation encapsulates all dynamic properties of the original data for the temporal scale $\tau$.
+As a result, the representation $\rvz_t$ can replace $\rvx_t$ in predicting any future properties at time $t+\tau$.

-For a temporal sequence $\left[\rvx_{t}\right]_{t=s}^T$, we define the autoinformation at lag time $\tau$ as the average autoinformation between all pairs of elements in the sequence that are $\tau$ time-steps apart: